sencha/ext-angular/packages/ext-angular-modern/README.md

 ng new ext-angular-modern-demo --minimal=true --interactive=false -g=true --skipInstall=false
 ```

-- Add ExtAngular to your application by running the following:
+- Add ExtAngularModern to your application by running the following:

 ```sh
 cd ext-angular-modern-demo